RyanGreenup/draftsmith_rs_api/python_client/README.md

 ## Architecture

 Draftsmith follows a unique architectural approach:
-- Core logic is implemented in Rust, providing strong type safety, memory safety, and high performance
+- Core logic is implemented in Rust (backed by Postgresql), providing strong type safety, memory safety, and high performance
 - A REST API exposes this functionality, allowing for flexible integrations
-- Client applications (GUI, CLI, etc.) can be written in any language while benefiting from the robust core
+- Client applications (GUI, CLI, etc.) can be written in any language while benefiting from a stable, well-defined and performant backend

 This separation allows:
 - Core business logic to remain fast and reliable
 - GUI development to use more flexible languages like Python or TypeScript
-- CLI tools to be easily created and integrated
+- CLI tools and aliases can be created easily.
 - Type safety and correctness to be maintained across all interfaces

 ## Installation